EarthCountry-modpack/.github/profile/README.md

   npm i
 ```

-Change the token by your bot token and edit the config file to match your needs (see the readme in the repo)
+Change the token by your bot token and edit the config file to match your needs (see the readme in the corresponding repo)

 Start the bot